sverrirab/envirou/README.md

 The name Envirou is inspired by Spirou the comic book character.
 The alias `ev` is both short for *Envirou* and `env`.

+## But where is the python code?

+The last version using python was [versions v4.4](https://github.com/sverrirab/envirou/releases/tag/v4.4)

 ## License